emii/sndbxbe/contents/articles/Report_alt.md

 Here we approached the distribution of distances between genomic regions during interphase regardless of the cell type, thus obviating tissue specific differences.

 For a population of cells we performed _HD-FISH_, image acquisition of several _fields-of-view_ and carried out image and statistical data analysis.
+Moreover, we integrated the data analysis workflow in a custom based semi-automated graphical implementation using MATLAB.

 #Experimetal Approach
+---

 ## Cell culture and fluorescence in situ hybridization.